 Pregnant women with symptoms consistent with Zika virus infection during or within 2 weeks of travel to risk areas or who have ultrasound findings of fetal microcephaly or calcifications in the head should seek expert medical care and testing as soon as possible upon returning home.
 Pregnant women without symptoms may be tested from 2 to 12 weeks after returning from a risk area.
 Pregnant women with possible sexual exposure to Zika virus may be tested.

 Testing of any traveler (including pregnant women) returned from non-Zika affected areas is not recommended.

 At this time, testing men for the purpose of assessing risk for sexual transmission and testing asymptomatic women contemplating pregnancy are not recommended.

-Containers with stagnant water can serve as breeding sites for mosquitoes and should be removed from the proximity of human habitations whenever possible.
+Additionally, containers with stagnant water can serve as breeding sites for mosquitoes and should be removed from the proximity of human habitation whenever possible.
+See Insect Precautions.